GoPro's HEROs are widely considered the best action cameras on the market – and

-GoPro’s don’t have night vision as such, but the HERO 7 Black and newer have a dedicated Night mode that alters the camera’s settings to allow you easily get optimal results in when shooting in conditions with minimal light.
+GoPros don’t have night vision of the kind you'll find in today's best night vision goggles, but the HERO 7 Black and newer have a dedicated Night mode that alters the camera's settings to allow you easily get optimal results in when shooting in conditions with minimal light.

 All if those cameras also have Night Lapse mode which allows you to create fixed position, time-lapse sequences at night.
 Even on GoPros without a dedicated Night mode, you can achieve similar results by manually adjusting the camera’s shutter speed, frame rate, ISO setting and white balance.